info343-su18/problem-02-starter/problem-c/README.md

 9. No navbar is complete without a logo, so add the iSchool logo (provided as `img/ischool-symbol-white.png`) to the side of the word "Informatics" in the first link.
 But since adding this as an `<img>` tag will make things difficult to style, you should instead include the logo as part of a _background image_.

-    - First, add a `<span>` (an empty inline element) directly before the word "Informatics" inside the first list item.
+    - First, add a `<span>` element (an empty inline element) directly before the word "Informatics" inside the first list item.
 This `<span>` will need to just have an empty space as content, use a [non-breaking space HTML entity](https://www.w3schools.com/html/html_entities.asp).
-You can even give it an `aria-hidden` to ensure it isn't accidentally read by a screen reader!
+You can additionally give it an `aria-hidden` to ensure it isn't accidentally read by a screen reader!

         - Give the span a CSS class of `logo` to be able to style it (and for testing).